-Nike Reveals Early Look At LeBron 16 Signature Shoe, Gives Official Release Date
+Nike Reveals Early Look At LeBron 16 Signature Shoes, Gives Official Release Date

-After an early sneak peak at a version of the LeBron 16 offered up by King James himself late last month, Nike has finally put forth some official photography along with a release date coinciding with the basketball sneaker’s launch coming up less than two weeks from today.
+After an early sneak peek at a version of the LeBron 16 offered up by King James himself late last month, Nike has finally put forth some official photography along with a release date coinciding with the basketball sneaker’s launch coming up less than two weeks from today.
 The Nike Lebron 16 is slated to hit store shelves on September 20, 2018, according to SB Nation.

-Apparently being offered in at least two different colorations, one black and red — the other black and gold — the LeBron 16 doesn’t seek to overhaul what was a very solid initial design in the LeBron 15 sneakers, instead targeting a more refined and improved iteration of the previous model.
-In an official press release put forward by Nike, the shoe company makes the bold claim that this shoe will be revolutionized not by the introduction of knit as a central material improvement, but also in the form of a lower collar — allowing for a greater degree of movement, particularly lateral movement — but also in terms of an improvement of the famous footbed of its predecessor.
+Apparently being offered in at least two different colorations, one black and red — the other black and gold — the LeBron 16 doesn’t seek to overhaul what was a very solid initial design in the LeBron 15 sneakers, instead, targeting a more refined and improved iteration of the previous model.
+In an official press release put forward by Nike, the shoe company makes the bold claim that this shoe will be revolutionized not by the introduction of knitting as a central material improvement, but also in the form of a lower collar — allowing for a greater degree of movement, particularly lateral movement, but also in terms of an improvement of the famous footbed of its predecessor.

-The notion of a new shoe goes deeper for LeBron and his partnership with Nike, as the LeBron 16 fits neatly into his new fashion catalogue with the footwear manufacturer — being branded beside “The Strongest” shoe.
+The notion of a new shoe goes deeper for LeBron and his partnership with Nike, as the LeBron 16 fits neatly into his new fashion catalog with the footwear manufacturer, being branded beside “The Strongest” shoe.
 Focusing on a social justice message speaking to empowerment for black women in America, LeBron’s new shoe for men joins a recent offering of female footwear being sold by Nike, according to Mic.
 “The Strongest” is a revamp of the previous Lebron 15 shoe, designed by Kimberly Goldson, with the focus being squarely on empowerment.
-The ladies shoe featured a pure white shoe with luxurious gold accents, complete with power words such as “courage” and “dignity” being stamped on the insoles.
+The ladies shoe featured a pure white shoe with luxurious gold accents, complete with power words such as “courage” and “dignity” stamped on the insoles.

 The HFR x LeBron 16 drops on September 7, for $200. pic.twitter.com/B8Fr2vpMCO